Saturday, April 14, 2012

 This Date in Rock Music History: April 13

-1962: The Beatles began performing at the Star Club in Hamburg, Germany.
+1962: The Beatles began performing at the Star Club in Hamburg, Germany, the city's newest rock & roll venue.
 The band would play 3-4 hours a night for 48 days with one day off.

-1964: Bobby Darin is nominated for but does not win Best Supporting Actor at the Academy Awards for Captain Newman, M.D.
+1964: Bobby Darin was nominated for but did not win Best Supporting Actor at the Academy Awards for Captain Newman, M.D.

-1965: The Beatles recorded "Help!" at Abbey Road Studios in London.
+1965: The Beatles recorded "Help!" at EMI Studios in London.

 Getz & Gilberto were awarded Record of the Year...

-1965: Roger Miller won five awards at the Grammy Awards.
+1965: Roger Miller won five awards at the Grammy Awards at the Beverly Hilton Hotel in Beverly Hills, California.
 Stan Getz and Joao Gilberto captured Record of the Year ("The Girl From Ipanema") and Album of the Year (Getz/Gilberto).
-The Beatles took home the award for Best New Artist and Best Performance by a Group for "A Hard Day's Night".
+The Beatles took home the awards for Best New Artist and Best Performance by a Group for "A Hard Day's Night".
+(Note: some websites mistakenly put the date as February 13.
+The correct date, according to the official Grammy website, is April 13.)

-1967: The Rolling Stones appear in concert behind the old Iron Curtain at the Palace of Culture in Warsaw, Poland.
+1967: The Rolling Stones appeared in concert behind the old Iron Curtain with two shows at the Palace of Culture in Warsaw, Poland.

 1968: This was one of the best years in music and Bobby Goldsboro's classic "Honey" was one of the reasons why.
-It moved from 10 to 1 to sit atop the charts on this date 43 years ago.
+It moved from 10 to 1 to sit atop the charts on this date.
 That represents the seventh-biggest jump to #1 in Billboard chart history.
-"Young Girl" by Gary Puckett and the Union Gap was #2 and the former #1 (Sittin' On) The Dock of the Bay" by Otis Redding slipped to 3.
-The remainder of the Top Ten: The Box Tops had #4 with "Cry Like a Baby", Aretha Franklin held down #5 with "(Sweet Sweet Baby) Since You've Been Gone", the Beatles were at 6 with "Lady Madonna", Georgie Fame had #7 with "The Ballad of Bonnie and Clyde", the Delfonics were at #8 with "La-La-Means I Love You", the Monkees slipped to 9 with "Valleri" and Manfred Mann moved into the top ten with "The Mighty Quinn (Quinn the Eskimo)".
+"Young Girl" by Gary Puckett and the Union Gap was #2 and the former #1 (Sittin' On) The Dock Of The Bay" by Otis Redding slipped to 3.
+The remainder of the Top 10: The Box Tops had #4 with "Cry Like A Baby", Aretha Franklin held down #5 with "(Sweet Sweet Baby) Since You've Been Gone", the Beatles were at 6 with "Lady Madonna", Georgie Fame had #7 with "The Ballad Of Bonnie And Clyde", the Delfonics were at #8 with "La-La-Means I Love You", the Monkees slipped to 9 with "Valleri" and Manfred Mann moved into the top Ten with "The Mighty Quinn (Quinn The Eskimo)".

 1969: Diana Ross appeared without the Supremes on the Dinah Shore show Like Hep.